Article updated 30th March 2021

 It is important to maintain good communication with employees and be available to speak as needed.

-You should expect ongoing questions from your teams about this and returning from furlough leave after the second lockdown is lifted, we advise using these to produce your own Q&A to help them.
+You should expect ongoing questions from your teams about furlough arrangements, returning from furlough leave, or going onto flexible furlough.
+We advise using these to produce your own Q&A to help them.
 Please contact us if you need a return from furlough leave letter.

 Are employers obliged to top up the remaining 20%?